 The concentrations of concerned air pollutants emitted from the stacks of the CAPCS, CHP, and ASP during the reporting period are monitored on-line by the continuous environmental monitoring system (CEMS).
-The standby flare did not operate during the reporting period.
+During the reporting period, the standby flare operated on 28 March 2023.